 - Curriculum includes introductory courses in security engineering and computer privacy that cover the technical fundamentals of computing systems security

 - Electives provide additional in-depth expertise in operating systems, computer networks, and cryptography, which are essential bodies of knowledge to be able to do technical work in modern computer systems security

 - Offered online or on-campus; part-time or full-time

-- Can be stacked with other certificate programs to customize a master’s degree, such as the certificates in AI/ML and Business Security
+- Can be stacked with other certificate programs to customize a master’s degree, such as the Graduate Certificate in AI/ML

 - Graduates of the program may immediately transfer into the following programs (if completed with predetermined grade requirements): MS Computer Science or MS in Artificial Intelligence and Machine Learning